ryukzak/micsecs-2022/register-and-submit.md

     - The camera-ready paper should include author names, affiliations, contact information, sponsors, and grant numbers.
     - Each author should have an ORCID identifier
     - Copyright Transfer Agreement for Publication by ITMO University (coming soon)
-    - Expert Conclusion on the Publication Possibility (coming soon)
+    - Only if you have ITMO affiliation, Expert Conclusion on the Publication Possibility (coming soon)

 ## Student Colloquium